dtapuska/documentaccess/README.md

 Implement another sandbox policy like same-origin but call it same-origin-without-document-access.
 This itself is not useful for pages that don't want to use sandboxes.
+And since sandboxes get all bits and then opt out of specific things going forward it is difficult to force web developers to using sandboxes just for this feature.

 Implement `document-access` via a feature policy instead of an iframe attribute.
 The problem with feature policy is that it inherits across